mcakash512/Credit-Risk-Prediction-ML/README.md

 ## Consider the models

 Create and compare two models on this data: a logistic regression, and a random forests classifier.
-Before creating, fit, and score the models, make a prediction as to which model you think will perform better.
+Before creating, fitting, and scoring the models, predict which model you think will perform better.
 You do not need to be correct!
-Write down (in markdown cells in your Jupyter Notebook) your prediction, and provide justification for your educated guess.
+Write down (in markdown cells in your Jupyter Notebook) your prediction, and justify your educated guess.

 ## Fit a LogisticRegression model and RandomForestClassifier model